-Location Advantages Disadvantages Decision Anne St East Potential to acquire sufficient Isolated from large area of the community.
+Location Advantages Disadvantages Decision Anne St East (northeastern area of Teeswater) Potential to acquire sufficient space to accommodate storage facility.
+Isolated from large area of the community.
 Need to acquire property.
 Impacts to adjacent residential properties.
-Not preferred (northeastern area of space to accommodate storage compared to Teeswater) facility. fairground site.
-Isabella St Potential to acquire sufficient Isolated from large area of the community.
+Not preferred compared to fairground site.
+Isabella St (northeastern area of Teeswater) Potential to acquire sufficient space to accommodate storage facility.
+Isolated from large area of the community.
 Need to acquire property.
 Impacts to adjacent residential properties.
-Not preferred (northeastern area of space to accommodate storage compared to Teeswater) facility. fairground site.
+Not preferred compared to fairground site.